ptrstpp950/sideprompter-journey/blog/posts/02-adr/post.md

 #  Tales from Side Prompter: Chapter 2 - Choosing the Tech to Shape Our Destiny

-The moment has come to make a critical decision: the technology stack for SidePrompter.
+The moment has come to make a critical decision: the technology stack for SidePrompter (read more: [Chapter 1 - A Spark Ignites, A Project Awakens](https://sideprompter.substack.com/p tales-from-side-prompter-chapter-2)).

 In my career, I’ve seen two ways of selecting technology:
 - **Informal:** Pick something that feels right and move fast, often because a book, podcast, or presentation recommended it.
 - **Formal:** Evaluate options against a set of criteria and make a data-driven decision.